neutrinoceros/fargotb/README.md

 ### slaughter v1.0
 /!\ does not -yet- ask for confirmation
 ```
-slaughter  # kills every jobs that matches the $USER name
+slaughter  # kills every jobs that match the $USER name
 ```

 ## Instalation